-This is the fact that people get confused over the meaning of “autoimmunity” that leads to misunderstanding between the two.
+This is the fact that people get confused over the meaning of “autoimmunity” which leads to misunderstanding between the two.

-For instance, both of these diseases have pain, fatigue and many other symptoms in common.
+For instance, both of these diseases have pain, fatigue, and many other symptoms in common.
 Both are difficult to diagnose and a lot of time can be taken to sort them out.
-This common poor understanding leads people and even medical community in confusion.
-They mix up together because they seem to be same.
+This common poor understanding leads people and even the medical community in confusion.
+They mix up together because they seem to be the same.

 Fibro Women Blogs